angelo-loria/playwright-boilerplate/README.md

 ### Test Execution
 Test execution takes place in a job called [playwright_test](https://github.com/angelo-loria/playwright-boilerplate/blob/main/.github/workflows/playwright-shard.yml#L21).

 * I'm using [Playwright's Docker container](https://playwright.dev/docs/ci-intro#via-containers) in Actions to avoid having to install browsers and system dependencies on each Actions run.
-You do have to watch that the container version matches the version of Playwright that you're on when using the container, though.
+The container version is grabbed from the Playwright version on the `node_modules` directory.

 * I'm using Playwright's [sharding feature](https://playwright.dev/docs/test-shardinghttps://playwright.dev/docs/test-sharding) to run the tests in parallel.
 [See line 25 of the Actions workflow for the matrix configuration](https://github.com/angelo-loria/playwright-boilerplate/blob/main/.github/workflows/playwright-shard.yml#L25) and [line 64 for the step that runs the tests in parallel](https://github.com/angelo-loria/playwright-boilerplate/blob/main/.github/workflows/playwright-shard.yml#L64).
 Output from sharded tests is uploaded for use in the reporting job.